The government are introducing new measures to boost the building industry and planning including:

 Planning permission usually expires after three years if work has not commenced.

-The government is proposing measures that will enable planning permissions that would have expired between 23 March and 31 December 2020 to be extended until 1 April 2021.
+The government has introduced measures to enable planning permissions that would have expired between 23 March and 31 December 2020 to be extended until 1 May 2021.

 Speeding up the Planning Appeal process